West Swanzey Covered Bridge: Description and history

 The West Swanzey Covered Bridge is located just west of the village center of West Swanzey, carrying Main Street over the Ashuelot River in a roughly east–west orientation.
 It is one of two bridges in the village; the other is a modern one about 0.25 mi downriver.
 It is a two-span Town lattice truss structure, 136'10" long, with spans measuring 64'0" and 63'6", and rests on a stone central pier and abutments.
 It is covered by a shallow-pitch metal gabled roof, which extends beyond the trusses to shelter sidewalks on both sides.
 Only one of the sidewalks now survives, although evidence of the separate walkway portals survives.
 The main vehicle portals have segmented-arch tops, which are echoed in the pedestrian portals.

 The bridge was built in 1832 by Zadoc Taft for the town at a cost of $523.27.
 In 1973 the bridge was posted for a six-ton limit, requiring school buses to empty before they could cross the bridge.
 It was closed to all traffic in 1990, and underwent a major reconstruction in 1993.

+Some notoriety came to the Thompson Bridge in 1930.
+Henry Ford, founder of the Ford Motor Company, attempted to purchase the bridge and relocate it to his Greenfield Village Museum in Dearborn, Michigan.
+However, the town selectmen refused to sell the landmark.
+Ford later purchased Pennsylvania's Ackley Covered Bridge instead.
+The bridge was repainted in 2023.